 Where to report

-Report all adverse drug reactions (ADRs) and medical device incidents in PSLS.
+Report all adverse drug reactions (ADRs) and medical device incidents (MDIs) in PSLS.

 ADR and MDI reporting in PSLS is designed to meet Health Canada’s requirements.
 When you report a serious ADR or MDI in PSLS, the Central Office team will ensure your report is reviewed, de-identified, and submitted to Health Canada within the 30-day deadline.

-To report an ADR, look for the ADR icon on the PSLS landing page.
+To report an ADR, select the ADR icon on the PSLS landing page.

-To report an MDI, select the appropriate patient safety incident report form (e.g. Fall, Medication, etc.) and select “Yes” for the question “Was equipment a factor in the event?”, then enter details about the equipment and how you suspect it contributed to the incident.
+To report an MDI, select the MDI icon OR select the report form that best reflects what happened to the patient (e.g. Fall, Medication, etc.) and choose “Yes” for the question “Was a device involved?”
+Then enter details about the equipment and how you suspect it contributed to the incident.